 ‘Our main ingredients from the Atlantic and Pacific regions are of course seafood and fish.
 In the Andes we have plenty of different tubers and potatoes, and almost everywhere in Colombia, you’ll find corn as the main ingredient, alongside plantain and yuca.’

-‘In Bogota there’s ajiaco, a potato soup with chicken, corn and guascas – a herb grown in the Andes – garnished with capers, avocado and cream; On the Atlantic coast there’s sancocho, a soup made with fish, potato, yuca, corn, plantain, cilantro and different garnishes, which you’ll find in other regions with pork, beef or chicken’
+‘In Bogota there’s ajiaco, a potato soup with chicken, corn and guascas – a herb grown in the Andes – garnished with capers, avocado and cream.
+On the Atlantic coast there’s sancocho, a soup made with fish, potato, yuca, corn, plantain, cilantro and different garnishes, which you’ll find in other regions with pork, beef or chicken.’

 ‘In Antioquia and La Zona Cafetera [the coffee region] there’s bandeja paisa, a dish of beans with pork belly, beef, rice, arepa – a flat corn bread – and many different garnishes, like avocado.’

-Top dishes to try
+The Colombian dishes you have to try

 ‘Other than ajiaco, sancocho and bandeja paisa – best cooked in Cundiboyacense in the highlands – try mote de queso [a cheese and yam soup, originally from the Atlantic coast], tamales [corn dough stuffed with different fillings, before being wrapped in leaves to be steamed], lechona tolimense [suckling pig], ternera a la llanera [barbecued veal], and posta negra [Colombian-style black beef] of Cartagena, which is my favourite, alongside many more wonderful dishes.’